xyukii/loginrecaptchaprototype/README.md

 # Login reCAPTCHA Prototype

-This repository contains a prototype for a login system with Google reCAPTCHA integration.
+This repository contains a prototype for a login system with Google reCAPTCHA with Instagram Integration.
 It is designed to provide a secure authentication mechanism by preventing automated bots from logging in.

 ## Features

 - User login form with reCAPTCHA verification
-- Integration with Google reCAPTCHA v2
+- Integration with Google reCAPTCHA v3
 - Basic user authentication system

 ## Technologies Used